Palks-Studio/billing-system/README.md

 - International support: automatic VAT legal notice based on client zone (FR / EU / non-EU)
 - VAT forced to 0% for EU and non-EU clients, with appropriate legal notice
 - 249 countries centralised in `countries.php` — ISO code in backend, full name in UI
+- Intra-EU client VAT number format and consistency validation (country prefix, expected length), enforced both on the interface and on the server
 - Country autocomplete without accents, displayed as full name, transmitted as ISO
 - VAT column hidden in documents when no VAT applies
 - `vat_zone` column in CSV revenue journal (values: `fr`, `eu`, `world`)